IV. Grieving Period

 I remember the roller rink on Claire’s birthday, and Anne’s roof on Siobhan’s.
 I leaned against Anne’s lipstick-covered mirror and smiled as everyone sang along to “Satellite of Love” by Lou Reed.
 They would all graduate weeks later.

 I remember seeing Petra in Toronto a few weeks ago, listening to all our favorite songs and crying on a mattress in the center of her living room because we could feel the end.
 She gave me a book of her photos of me and of our time together throughout my adolescence.
 The cover reads “Nothing Lasts Forever.”
-We woke up the next day and learned that Lou Reed had died that morning.
+We woke up the next day and learned that Lou Reed had just died.
 I came home and wrote this.

 I don’t remember prom or homecoming.
 I don’t remember being very involved in my school’s community or extracurriculars after freshman year.
 But I do remember Rookie prom, and other Rookie events, all these amazing gatherings of the kinds of people I would LOVE to populate a school with.
 I remember getting to watch them all meet and bond, asking two girls how long they’d been friends, and them answering, “Just now, right here.”

 Since I started this thing, lots of people have asked me if I feel like I lead a double life, but my Rookie memories have fit in so seamlessly with all the others described here, and I feel incredibly lucky for that.
 Thank you so much for reading our website and our books, for supporting us, for coming to our events.
 Thank you for creating the most inspiring community.
 Thank you for being part of my Forever, and part of one another’s.
 I know this one doesn’t end here.

 Enjoy this month of valentines, BFFs, and fuzzy nostalgic holiday feelings.
 And really, seriously, thank you again.